Project-4AHIF-JP-FG-BH-TF/rust-backend/README.md

 to run the docker container locally

-you need to set the DATABASE_URL to your local ip \
+you need to change the DATABASE_URL entry in your `.env` so that it uses your local ip \
 to find you local ip use the `ipconfig` command

 then run the following commands